 Most buyers like to operate in their comfort zones.
 (Most everyone does, actually.)
 When you first interact with them, their minds are closed and they are on auto-pilot, driving to their destination and taking a few vendors along for the ride.
 If all sellers involved in the sale accept what the buyer says, salute, and react, the playing field is level.
 There's no questioning buyer thinking.
 No changing the paradigm.
 Just an exchange.

 Sellers that do this become a part of the value and a part of what buyers buy.
+They create need by inspiring buyers with new ideas and opportunities.
 And, in sales today, it can be a big differentiator.

-But you can't do it when buyers are in their comfort zones.
+You can't do any of this when buyers are in their comfort zones.
 You need to move them into a place where they are uncomfortable and have at least some fear of the unknown.
 It's a seller's job to move them into the learning zone, which is where cognitive reframing comes in.

 Cognitive reframing is creating alternative ways of viewing reality, including ideas, events, situations, strategies, or possibilities for action.